zibz0017/QuartzVault/content/Stories in Navi/Gideon and the Cities of סכות and פנואל.md

    <span style="display: block; text-align: justify;">As [[#^781938|mentioned]], the רלב"ג [[#^bbeff9|here]] may agree to this.</span> ^fc9bb0
 2. <span style="display: block; text-align: justify;">In addition, because these people were leaders, they were held to higher standard.[^18]</span>
 ### מלבי"ם
-1. <span style="display: block; text-align: justify;">Only the townspeople were whipped as they had little reason not to help because of the mitzva of tzedaka.[^12] (Using communal funds to supply the army would have elicited reprisals.
+1. <span style="display: block; text-align: justify;">Only the townspeople were whipped as they had little reason not to help because of the מצוה of tzedaka.[^12] (Using communal funds to supply the army would have elicited reprisals.
 Private people giving food to hungry people, even if they were the army, was unlikely to cause a response.[^12] However, because there was a small chance that something would happen, the people of סכות were held less responsible.[^19])</span>
 ## Why Gideon Destroyed the Tower in פנואל
 ### רד"ק and מצודת דוד
 1. <span style="display: block; text-align: justify;">The people in פנואל felt confident because they had this fortified tower.[^20][^21] This was a major factor in why they responded as scornfully as they did.[^20]</span>